NastMz/Automata-Wordle/README.md

 ## Usage

-To play the game, both the backend and frontend services need to be running.
-The desktop application starts with an empty game board.
-Type a letter and press Enter to submit your guess.
-The game board will update to reflect your guess.
+To play the game, both the backend and frontend services need to be running (See [Running the Application](#running-the-application)).
+Once the application is running, you can start guessing letters.
+The game will provide feedback on your guesses and update the game board accordingly.
 Continue guessing letters until you have correctly guessed the word or exhausted all your attempts.

 ## Structure